 For all the styles of musics to play on the guitar you need to know of the basics.

 To play rock, blues or pop you'll need to: train and muscle your fingers, gain flexibility, strength, speed, coordination and precision.
 You'll need to master your fretboard and work on your fingerstyle.
 You can also do daily harmonic or arpeggio exercises - and you might benefit from learning a bit of music theory.

 Each music style has its own codes and characteristics and this'll condition the efforts and time for you to totally master it.
 Whilst blues is usually based around the pentatonic scale, for example, the guitar solos in jazz are much more complex, working with different chord progressions and melodies.

-Whether it’s funk, rock’n’roll, hard rock or punk, a guitar player is bound to encounter difficulties during his training and guitar lessons.
-You’ll also need to leave your preconceived ideas on guitar and different styles behind.
+Whether it's funk, rock'n'roll, hard rock or punk, a guitar player is bound to encounter difficulties during his training and guitar lessons online.
+You'll also need to leave your preconceived ideas on guitar and different styles behind.